Majocka/MSc_Project/README.md

 * run *main_chimera.py* from within Chimera (https://www.cgl.ucsf.edu/chimera/).
 You will get two prompts:
       * to run *first_clustering.py* from normal Python terminal
       * to adjust the view of protein in Chimera, in which you want the images of first clusters to be stored in
-* run *second_clustering.py* again from within Chimera, where you will be prompted to adjust the view and save the final image wiht color-coded regions as shown above.
+* run *second_clustering.py* again from within Chimera, where you will be prompted to adjust the view and save the final image with the color-coded regions shown above.